Skip to content

 Why factory farming is a problem and subject to criticism

-The problems and justified criticism rest above all on ethical and ecological pillars.
+The problem and justified criticism rests primarily on ethical and environmental pillars.
 Here are some Disadvantages of this form of intensive animal husbandry:

-• Confined spaces and cages without freedom of movement
+• Cramped spaces and cages without freedom of movement

 • Separation from dams directly after birth